 A keenly anticipated social event is the Spring Formal.
 The formal dance takes place at the end of Spring semester.
 There is lots of food, decorations and fun for all who attend.

-This special event is held on a weekend during the Fall semester that includes a home football game.
-It is a wonderful opportunity for parents and guardians to spend quality time with their students, meet the faculty, attend a concert, picnic on the lawn, browse in the Campus Shop, cheer on the Runnin’ Bulldog football team, meet the University President, and attend a student-led family worship service.
+This special event is held on a weekend during the Fall and Spring semesters that includes a home athletic event.
+It is a wonderful opportunity for parents and guardians to spend quality time with their students, meet the faculty, attend a concert, picnic on the lawn, browse in the Campus Shop, cheer on the Runnin’ Bulldog athletic teams, meet the University President, and attend a student-led family worship service.

 The bell used in formal convocations is a replica of the Liberty Bell.
 It was first rung in the Fall of 1970 to inaugurate the senior college status of Gardner-Webb.
 The bell is rung to signify the opening and closing of the academic year and to mark formal academic occasions.